telerik/xaml-docs/controls/radtreeview/features/animation.md

 ---
 title: Animation
 page_title: Animation
-description: Check our &quot;Animation&quot; documentation article for the RadTreeView {{ site.framework_name }} control.
+description: This article shows how to modify of remove the default animations of the RadTreeView items.
 slug: radtreeview-features-animation
 tags: mouse,animation
 published: True